 - What did they think was the most important character to have?
 And did they abide by their own advice?

-- What idea that you grew up with did you suddenly realise you didn’t think was right at all?
+- What idea that you grew up with did you suddenly realize you didn’t think was right at all?
 When was the moment when you changed your mind and grew your own sense of what was right and wrong?

 It’s not easy to just bring up values as a conversation topic.
 You generally bring them up after you’ve got past the small talk, and you know that you’re talking to someone who’s ready to share intimate things with you.